Sometimes you just need to go back to basics.

 The thing is, they feel kind of fancy, but they’re so simple.
 And you can make them out of almost anything.
 Seriously.
 Dump a bunch of leftovers in there, it’ll be great.
 I made it with leftover mac & cheese once, and it was awesome.

 The beet was interesting in the frittata.
 One thing I didn’t anticipate was that it’s a little more watery than a sweet potato (so not as much caramelization), so I should have maybe patted the diced beets dry before cooking.
-Or even maybe roasted them.
+Honestly I should have roasted them first.
 My first choice would have been a golden beet, but all they had was red (which stains everything).
 It was still great, and a nicely-different flavor combination.

 Preheat the oven to 425 F.